 2. The Judges Panel will meet four times per year.
 Additional meetings may be called as deemed necessary by the NIST Director or by the Chairperson.
 Meetings are one to four days in duration.
 In addition, each Judge must attend an annual three-day Examiner training course.

-3. Committee meetings are closed to the public pursuant to section 10(d) of the Federal Advisory Committee Act, 5 U.S.C. app.
-2, as amended by section 5(c) of the Government in the Sunshine Act, Pub.
-L. 94-409, and in accordance with section 552b(c)(4) of title 5, United States Code.
-Since the members of the Judges Panel examine records and discuss Award applicant data, the meeting is likely to disclose trade secrets; and commercial or financial information obtained from a person may be privileged or confidential.
+3. Committee meetings are closed to the public pursuant to Section 10(d) of the Federal Advisory Committee Act, 5 U.S.C. app.
+2, as amended by Section 5(c) of the Government in the Sunshine Act, Public Law 94-409, and in accordance with Section 552b(c)(4) of title 5, United States Code.
+Since the members of the Judges Panel examine records and discuss Award applicant data, the meeting is likely to disclose trade secrets and commercial or financial information obtained from a person may be privileged or confidential.

 II.
 Nomination Information

-1. Nominations are sought from all U.S. service and manufacturing Start Printed Page 39529industries, education, and health care as described above.
+1. Nominations are sought from all U.S. service and manufacturing industries, education, and health care as described above.